yatisht/usher/README.md

 ### Example

-We provide example files to generate a merged vcf from fasta files using our proposed pipeline and expected output files for each step:
+We provide example files to generate a merged vcf using our proposed pipeline and expected output files for each step:

 ```
 cat test/Fasta2UShER/* > combined.fa